vparrello/FIG-Bioinformatics-Course/0_Getting-Started/Command Line Pre-Knowledge.md

 File paths are structured like this:
 ```
-home/user/Documents/file.txt
+home/user/Documents/file
 ```
 Each forward slash acts as a seperator between landmarks.
 These are the stops on the way to your destination.
-In this template, 'home' would be the first jump, 'user' the next jump, 'Documents' the third jump, and 'file.txt' being the destination.
+In this template, 'home' would be the first jump, 'user' the next jump, 'Documents' the third jump, and 'file' being the destination.
 Let's see what a real file path looks like using the directory tree you are working with.

 ## How to use file paths
 In order to get to the course syllabus, you have to drop down the menu of the course, then the 0_Getting-Started directory, then the course syllabus is right in there!
 This is how we reach it in the Explorer section of VSCode.
 Reaching it through the terminal is very similar.